MysteryPuppy/Guide-to-Professional-Web-Design/guide/Styling Conventions & Coding.md

 For more information about size-specific styling, view [this tutorial](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp).

 ## Debugging Your Website
+Sometimes while working on your website some things just do not look the way you thought they would and you just can't figure out how to fix it.
+When you hit a bump the developer tools come in handy again.

 ## Extra Handy Tools
 * [ScreenToLayers: ](https://apps.apple.com/us/app/screentolayers) This app converts open windows on your desktop into pngs/PSD files and makes them look neat.
-It's what I use for most of the application screenshots in this guide.
+It is what I use for most of the application screenshots in this guide.
 * [Unsplash: ](https://unsplash.com/) This site has thousands of high-resolution, royalty free images you can use on your site.
 * [Contrast: ](https://usecontrast.com/) A macOS app for quick access to WCAG color contrast ratios.